anton3x/compilersWork/README.md

   4. **Initial and Final State Printing:** Print the initial and final state of the vehicle.
   5. **Additional Instruction:** Handle a new instruction for initializing the vehicle's state.

+- **How To Use:**
+    ```bash
+     #Prerequisites:
+     sudo apt update
+     sudo apt install gcc make bison flex

+     #Building and Running

+     #Navigate to the CompilersProjectV3 directory:
+     cd CompilersProjectV3

+     #Compile the lexical analyzer and syntatic analyzer using this shell script:
+     ./scriptV3.sh projectV3

+     #Run the program with the input file provided:
+     ./a.out < fileForTestingV3.txt
 **Stay tuned for updates and additional instructions as you progress through each part of the project.
 Feel free to reach me out for any clarifications or assistance.**

 Happy coding! 🚀